 Cut before carat

 Dream of creating your own bespoke piece of diamond jewellery?
 Perhaps a ring showcasing a diamond of a certain carat weight?
-Montluc’s Atelier can make it reality, a custom-design service that works with you every step of the way to craft your unique legacy. » Visit The Atelier to find out more.
+The Montluc Atelier can make it reality, a custom-design service that works with you every step of the way to craft your unique legacy. » Visit The Atelier to find out more.

 Our small diamonds under 0.20ct all meet the top grades.